Reconstructing Genomes from Metagenomic Samples Using the RAST Binning Service (RBS)¶

 The goal is to reconstruct complete (or near-complete) genomes from the sample data.
-We will constrain ourselves to only extracting genomes with an average coverage of at least 20, but you may wish to change that somewhat arbitrary value.
-In any event, you should note that, at 20-fold coverage, the regions in the actual genome that contain no large repeats tend to be unbroken.
-Reconstructing a complete genome including the large repeats is usually quite difficult, so we shoot for capturing the regions between large repeats.
+Reconstructing a complete genome including the large repeats is usually quite difficult, so we instead try to reconstruct the regions between large repeats.

 Here then is basically how we build the reconstructed genomes.

 Preparation: Construct a Representative Collection of a Universal Protein¶